Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Distributional chaos

 \end{enumerate} \end{thm}

-According to Theorem~\ref{thm:equi-of-dense-DC2} (5), we have the following consequences. \begin{coro} Let $T\in\eend(G)$.
+According to Theorem~\ref{thm:equi-of-dense-DC2}\,(5), we have the following. \begin{coro} Let $T\in\eend(G)$.
 If the distributionally proximal cell of $e$ is dense in $G$ and $T$ has a non-trivial periodic point, then it has a dense set of distributionally semi-irregular points of type $2$. \end{coro}

-Applying Theorem~\ref{thm:equi-of-dense-DC2}, we have the following characterization of distributional chaos of type $2$ for continuous endomorphisms of completely metrizable groups. \begin{thm} Let $T\in\eend(G)$.
-Then the following assertions are equivalent: \begin{enumerate} \item $T$ admits a distributional semi-irregular point of type $2$; \item $T$ admits a distributional scrambled pair of type $2$; \item $T$ is distributional chaotic of type $2$; \item the restriction of $T$ to some invariant closed $T$-invariant subgroup $\widetilde{G}$ has a dense set of distributional semi-irregular points of type $2$. \end{enumerate} \end{thm}
+By applying Theorem~\ref{thm:equi-of-dense-DC2}, we also can characterize distributional chaos of type $2$ for continuous endomorphisms of completely metrizable groups. \begin{thm} Let $T\in\eend(G)$.
+Then the following assertions are equivalent: \begin{enumerate} \item $T$ admits a distributionally semi-irregular point of type $2$; \item $T$ admits a distributionally chaotic pair of type $2$; \item $T$ is distributionally chaotic of type $2$; \item the restriction of $T$ to some closed $T$-invariant subgroup $\widetilde{G}$ has a dense set of distributionally semi-irregular points of type $2$. \end{enumerate} \end{thm}

 Similar to Proposition~\ref{prop:residul-scrambled-set}, we have the following result.